Solidarity Movement (Cyprus)

-The Solidarity Movement (Κίνημα Αλληλεγγύη, Kinima Allilengyi) is a Greek Cypriot nationalist party in Cyprus.
+The Solidarity Movement (Κίνημα Αλληλεγγύη) was a Greek Cypriot nationalist party in Cyprus.
 It was founded in 2016 by Eleni Theocharous.

 Theocharous departed the conservative Democratic Rally in November 2015, in protest to their support of a bizonal, bifederal settlement to the Cyprus problem.
 She established the Solidarity Movement in January 2016 and right-wing Evroko merged with the party in March of the same year.
 The Solidarity Movement is contesting 56 seats in the 2016 Cypriot legislative election.

 On 9 March 2016, Eleni Theocharous joined the Alliance of European Conservatives and Reformists, after she retired from the Democratic Rally and the European People's Party.
 The party lost its one and only seat on 26 May 2019, in the 2019 European Parliament election.

+On 6 May 2026, Eleni Theocharous announced the dissolution of the Solidarity Movement and endorsed the Democratic Party for the 2026 legislative election, calling on Solidarity Movement supporters to join forces with the party.